likhith1542/Django-Certificate-Generator/README.md

 # Pyrebase Installation Error Solution
 Some Errors may be thrown while installing pyrebase.
 I have tested this in linux,ubuntu and windows archs.
 Linux and Ubuntu may/maynot have this issue.
 Windows had this issue.
 This can be solved
 * Open git bash anywhere/terminal/cmd with git access
+* Clone this repository to your system `git clone https://github.com/thisbejim/Pyrebase.git`
 * Open the folder you just cloned and run the following command: `git fetch origin pull/249/head:upgrade-google-auth`
 * `git checkout upgrade-google-auth`
 * `python setup.py install --user`